Tech-at-DU/React-Fundamentals-tutorial/P00-Setting-Up-React/content.md

 `<App />` is telling React to render this Component as HTML.

-The `App` Component is the top level Component in this project.
-Component can be nested.
+The `App` Component is the top-level Component in this project.
+Components can be nested.
 You'll create and define new Components and put these into `App`.
-When the program runs it will render App and all of it's child Components.
+When the program runs it will render App and all of its child Components.

 ### App.js